ivanmir/cloud-autoscaler/README.md

 ### Quick Start ###

-First, clone the repo `git clone https://github.com/SAP/cloud-autoscaler`.
+First, clone the repo `git clone https://github.com/ivanmir/cloud-autoscaler`.
+Import the destinations into your account.
+On you CLoud Cockpit, open the menu Destinations under Conectivity Click on the import button and then select the file platform_api.properties from:
+`/src/main/resources/destinations`
+While importing it, enter your credentials
+`username & password`
+Check the Thresholds being used under the additional properties of the destination.
+Whenever you change such settings you need to restart the application `CPULoad & BusyThreads`
+Change to the project's root folder
+`cd <project-folder>`
 Use Maven to build it.
+`mvn clean install -DskipTests`
 Deploy the WAR file on your HCP account.

-> Please be mindful that the scaler uses two APIs provided by HCP, therefore two destinations should be created, named **hcprestapi** and **hcpmonitoringapi**.
-You can simply import the destinations we provide [here](https://github.com/SAP/cloud-autoscaler/blob/master/src/main/resources/destinations/hcprestapi.destination) and [here](https://github.com/SAP/cloud-autoscaler/blob/master/src/main/resources/destinations/hcpmonitoringapi.destination), just add your user name and password.
+`neo deploy --runtime neo-java-web --runtime-version 3.104 --java-version 8 --account <accountID> --application <appName> --host <us1|us2|us3>.hana.ondemand.com --user <userID> --source ./target/neo-autoscaler-0.0.1-SNAPSHOT.war`

 ### Usage ###

-After starting the application, point your browser to `https://<your app base url>/appscaler`.
+After starting the application, point your browser to `https://<your app base url>/neo-autoscaler-0.0.1-SNAPSHOT/`.

 In the UI form that shows up, enter the details of the application you wish to monitor (account and application name).